elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

    Note: For illustrative purposes this image is tagged `latest`, which makes it the default image.
 If desired, replace the tag with a specific version number or identifier, such as `Vx.y.z`.

-1. Publish the Docker image on Docker Hub by running [`docker push`](https://docs.docker.com/engine/reference/commandline/push/), replacing `docker-id-or-org-id` and `my-runtime-image` as necessary.
+1. Publish the container image on Docker Hub by running [`docker push`](https://docs.docker.com/engine/reference/commandline/push/), replacing `docker-id-or-org-id` and `my-runtime-image` as necessary.

     ```bash
     docker push docker-id-or-org-id/my-runtime-image:latest
     ```

-Once the image was published on Docker Hub you can [create a runtime image configuration using the Elyra UI or `elyra-metadata` CLI](/user_guide/runtime-image-conf.md) and reference the published `docker-id-or-org-id/my-runtime-image:latest` Docker image.
+Once the image is published on Docker Hub you can [create a runtime image configuration using the Elyra UI or `elyra-metadata` CLI](/user_guide/runtime-image-conf.md) and reference the published `docker-id-or-org-id/my-runtime-image:latest` Docker image.

 ## Additional Considerations

-Prior to notebook processing Elyra modifies the associated Docker container by changing the default execution command and installing additional packages.
+Prior to notebook processing Elyra modifies the associated container by changing the default execution command and installing additional packages.
 Please review the following section if

 - your Dockerfile [includes a CMD instruction](#dockerfiles-with-cmd-instructions)
 - your Dockerfile [includes an ENTRYPOINT instruction](#dockerfiles-with-entrypoint-instructions)
 - your package requirements [include pinned versions](#conflicting-package-dependencies)